 We offer D-Flanges for 31N series motors ranging from 143TD-449TD and 20N series motors ranging from 324TD - 447TD.

 Do your motors have a threaded hole inside the end shaft?

-Blowers will be required for all constant torque applications where the turn down ration exceeds VFD capability.
+Blowers will be required for all constant torque electric motor applications where the turn down ratio exceeds VFD capability of specific motor.

 Are your NEMA motors suitable for Y/Delta and Part Winding starting?

 Yes.
-In general, standard motors starting from 213T frame are suitable for Y/Delta starting at 460V.
-Motors up to 100HP are suitable for Part Winding at 230V and motors 125HP and up are suitable for Part Winding starting at 460V.
+In general, standard AC motors starting from 213T frame are suitable for Y/Delta starting at 460V.
+Electric motors up to 447T are suitable for Part Winding at 230V.
 See individual product pages for specific starting for each product group.